 For several years now, the group has supported two foundations with diverse ambitions:

 - The Child and Family Foundation supports children in need, youths and families by running projects in both the educational and relief aid sectors.

 - The Greenfinity Foundation implements projects worldwide in the fields of environmental and climate protection.

 Partner as part of corporate citizenship

-The fact that these initiatives are really being taken seriously, becomes obvious when looking at the scope by which they are being supported.
+That these initiatives are really being taken seriously becomes obvious when looking at the scope by which they are being supported.
 The myWorld group doesn't just support foundations financially but also provides administrative aid, resources and the required infrastructure.
-Cashback World Partner and its customers also help; every purchase at a Cashback World Partner helps support the foundations - that way Cashback World Partner customers are also part of corporate citizenship.
+Cashback World Partner and its customers also help.
+Every purchase at a Cashback World Partner helps support the foundations - that way Cashback World Partner customers are also part of corporate citizenship.

 Nine corporate citizenship instruments

 If you are interested in the idea of corporate citizenship, you have a wide range of options at your disposal that can be broken down into nine instruments based on the Corporate Citizenship Mix.

 - Company donations: Money and resource donations such as services, products or logistics.

 - Company foundations: building foundations